4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.3-Map-with-function-inside-variable/README.md

 # `20.3` Map with function inside a variable

-The variable `names` contains a lot of names (dugh...)
+The variable `names` contains a lot of names (duh...)

 The function stored in the variable `prepender` returns whatever is passed to it but prepended with the string: `'My name is:'`

 ## 📝 Instructions:

-1. Please map the names array using the `prepender` function to create a new array that looks like this:
+1. Please map the `names` array using the `prepender` function to create a new array that looks like this:

-### Expected result:
+## 💻 Expected result:

 ```js
 [   'My name is: Alice',